NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 Application maps travel data to estimate the time taken to reach a particular point in map (wellington CBD in this case) from different regions of wellington.
 The time estimate is calculated for different modes of transport like private (car) and public (bus).
 Google Maps API will be used to gather data and analysis will be done on top of this data.

-Demographic data from Census 2013 will be used to map the population metrics for different regions of wellington.
-This will be combined with travel data to identify regions where the time taken to reach the destination as well as the population of that region are quite high.
-These will be the potential hotspots for improving public transport.
+Demographic data from Census 2013 will be used to map the population metrics with different regions of wellington.
+This will be combined with travel data to identify regions and the percentage of population that would reach the destination within a specific time frame.

 GIS applications are tools that are used to create interactive queries, analyze spatial information, edit data in maps, and present the results of all these operations [4].
 Demographic data will be overlaid on the geographic information and analysis will be done using the GIS tool.